sleepymustache/basic/README.md

 [] (\mainpage <|:{)

-Sleepy Mustache
+sleepyMUSTACHE
 ================================================================================

 Doxygen [Documentation] (http://www.sleepymustache.com/documentation/html/index.html) is available.

-Sleepy mustache is a PHP framework that comes with solutions for everyday php challenges.
+sleepyMUSTACHE is a PHP framework that comes with solutions for everyday php challenges.
 Most of the functionality is optional and tries to be as minimalist as possible.